 Healthy Living and Wellness

-Did you know that that about 20% of all cancers diagnosed in the U.S. are related to obesity, physical inactivity, excess alcohol consumption, and/or poor nutrition?
-(Source: World Cancer Research Fund) Through Moncrief Cancer Institute, you can learn how to adopt a healthier lifestyle – even if you have already had cancer.
+According to the World Cancer Research Fund, about 20 percent of all cancers diagnosed in the U.S. are related to obesity, physical inactivity, excess alcohol consumption or poor nutrition.
+At Moncrief Cancer Institute, you can learn how to adopt a healthier lifestyle – even if you have already had cancer.